Ithaca College Pass Rates for National Certification Exams Set the Pace

 The program leading to a bachelor of science degree in athletic training is accredited by the Commission on Accreditation of Athletic Training Education.
 The six-year curriculum in physical therapy results in a bachelor’s degree in clinical health studies and a professional doctorate in physical therapy.

-Originally published in Media Relations: Ithaca College Pass Rates for National Certification Exams Set the Pace.
+Originally published in IC News: Ithaca College Pass Rates for National Certification Exams Set the Pace.